KCCG/genomics-r-intro/_episodes/XX-knitr-markdown.md

 text gets _converted_ to html, replacing the marks with the proper html code.

-For now, let's delete all of the stuff that's there and write a bit of markdown.
+For now, let's delete all of the stuff below the initial header chunk and write a bit of markdown.

 You make things **bold** using two asterisks, like this: `**bold**`,